MichaelEGA/Open-Galaxy/README.md

   - Galaxy Data: https://docs.google.com/spreadsheets/d/13MOCvB86lFkK4HSIt8wtAJS5BCVGm4-Zh3ffCMEnTAI/edit?usp=sharing

 **Changelog**

+31/04/23 - v1.0.0 (Unity 2022.3.12f1)
+  - Added: Four new missions
+  - Updated: Reduced cost of looking for target
+  - Added: Target request system to reduce cost of ai looking for targets
+  - Fixed: Minor layer error
+  - Fixed: largeships being loaded on player layer
+  - Added: Two more missions
+  - Fixed: Numerous small errors
+  - Fixed: Error where ships targeted friendly
+  - Updated: Mission Briefing Screen
+  - Fixed: Dynamic cockpit not moving correctly
+  - Fixed: Controller now works correctly in the game
+  - Fixed: Minor hud errors
+  - Updated: Hud functions are now more independant
+  - Fixed: A heap of random bugs and error
+  - Updated: Laser color is now a variable in load ship nodes

 04/01/23 - v.9.41 (Unity 2022.3.12f1)
   - NOTE: This is the only and final release of the game with the 'explore' mode.
 The feature is no longer in development and will be removed from future releases.
 But I made this release to preserve the code and to give an example of what it would have been like.